 The FANIN-pin defines the maximum allowed bus current and bus current slopes.
-If the FANIN-pin is kept floating, pulled up to V{DD} , or pulled down with a resistance higher than 250 k Ω , NCN5130 will limit the KNX bus current slopes to 0.5 mA/ms at all times.
-NCN5130 will also limit the KNX bus current to 30 mA during start-up.
-During normal operation, NCN5130 is capable of taking 10.6 mA (= $I{coupler}$) from the KNX bus for supplying external loads (DC1, DC2 and V20V).
+If the FANIN-pin is kept floating, pulled up to $V{DD}$ , or pulled down with a resistance higher than 250 k $\Omega$ , NCN5121 will limit the KNX bus current slopes to 0.5 mA/ms at all times.
+NCN5121 will also limit the KNX bus current to 30 mA during start-up.
+During normal operation, NCN5121 is capable of taking 12 mA (= $I{coupler}$ ) from the KNX bus for supplying external loads (DC1, DC2 and V20V).

-If the FANIN-pin is pulled to ground with a resistance smaller than 2 k Ω the operation is similar as above with the exception that the KNX bus current slopes will be limited to 1 mA/ms at all times, the KNX bus current will be limited to 60 mA during start-up and up to 20.5 mA (I{coupler}) can be taken from the KNX bus during normal operation.
-When the FANIN-pin is pulled to ground with a resistance between 10 k Ω and 93.1 k Ω , the current slope and current limit are defined by the values from Table 4.
-For different resistor values, the typical current limit can be approximated by the formula Ibus = 0.0004 + 434/R6 A. Using different resistor values is, however, not recommended.
+If the FANIN-pin is pulled to ground with a resistance smaller than $2 k\Omega$ the operation is similar as above with the exception that the KNX bus current slopes will be limited to 1 mA/ms at all times, the KNX bus current will be limited to 60 mA during start-up and up to 24 mA (Icoupler) can be taken from the KNX bus during normal operation.